 After you have restructured/reframed the thought, and have challenged it, possibly even found it invalid, it is time to reevaluate the distress level caused by the thought.
 The goal here is to lower the distress level to a manageable or tolerable level, not necessarily eliminate it altogether, although that would be a great outcome.

 Changing negative thoughts is accomplished by understanding them and seeing them for what they are, just figments of your imagination.
 When you finally realize that your thought is simply things you yourself have imagined, you can stop placing so much value on your own thoughts.

 Changing your thoughts is as easy as letting them go and thinking about something else.
 You get to decide which thoughts you take the time to observe and which thoughts you drop.

 Stop Negative Thoughts

 You should never waste any time or energy trying to stop negative thoughts.
-Negative thoughts cannot be stopped, it would be like trying to stop a wave coming at you if you were standing in the water at the beach.
+Negative thoughts cannot be stopped, it would be like trying to stop a wave from coming at you if you were standing in the water at the beach.
 Do not try to stop something that you do not even need to acknowledge.
-Trying to stop negative thoughts is putting way too much value on and effort towards something that can be ignored or reframed.
+Trying to stop negative thoughts is putting way too much value on, and effort into, something that can be ignored or reframed.

 If you are still troubled by the idea of negative thoughts, be sure to take a little more time by reading further about overcoming your limiting beliefs.